amygdalama/blog-source/content/tutorials/phonebook.md

 So `sys.argv` is a list, containing the name of the script (`'ex.py'`), and then the three arguments we passed, all represented as strings.

-## 3.2 Rolling your own argument parser
+## 3.2 Parsing Arguments

-For your phonebook application, you might choose to manually parse your arguments, which could look something like this:
+For your phonebook application, you might choose to manually parse your arguments.
+For the first two commands, `create` and `add`, your code would look something like this:

     :::python
-    # skeleton code from ch2 defining your functions
-    # like create_phonebook and add_entry
+    def create_phonebook(phonebook_name):
+        # create a new phonebook
+        pass

+    def add_entry(name, number, phonebook_name):
+        # add a new name and number to the given phonebook
+        pass

+    # include functions for other arguments

     if __name__ == '__main__':
         args = sys.argv